What are Menstrual Cups?

 Never use These Things to Clean your Diva Cup

-A person should never use products like vinegar, scented soaps, hand sanitizer, pre-moistened wipes, tea-tree oil, bleach, dish-washing detergent, or harsh chemicals for the purpose of cleaning your menstrual cup.
-If they are used, they’ll harm your period cup.
+You should never use products like vinegar, scented soaps, hand sanitizer, tea-tree oil, bleach, dish-washing detergent, or harsh chemicals for the purpose of cleaning your menstrual cup.
+If they are used, they’ll harm your period cup and degrade the silicone.

 Pay Attention to the 4 Holes